Journalism, news and activism

 In the email, the reason for inviting me to write a chapter was expressed as follows, “because you are an experienced journalist and a media activist.”

 If journalism is meant to be objective, impartial and fair, then surely a journalist can’t be an activist?

 But what if that journalist campaigns for freedom of expression, can that be achieved without compromising the editorial ethics listed above?

-The following is an edited extract of a chapter written for the book Becoming a journalist in exile.
+The following is an edited extract of a chapter I wrote for the book Becoming a journalist in exile.

 Journalism, news and activism

 I was honoured when I was invited to write the opening chapter for a book designed to be a guide for journalists in exile who are currently experiencing freedom of expression issues.
 I have never met the person who invited me to contribute; our only contact has been over the internet.